RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 C.	Elasticity
 D.	On-demand	self-service

-### Question # 22 - Which	type	of	PII	will	often	have	public	disclosure	requirements	for	anycompromise	of	personal	data?
+### Question # 22 - Which	type	of	PII	will	often	have	public	disclosure	requirements	for	any compromise	of	personal	data?
 A.	Contractual
 B.	Jurisdictional
 C.	Regulated
 D.	Sensitive

-### Question # 23 - Which	of	the	following	laws	is	highly	related	to	the	preservation	andretention	of	electronic	records?
+### Question # 23 - Which	of	the	following	laws	is	highly	related	to	the	preservation	and retention	of	electronic	records?
 A.	HIPAA
 B.	Safe	Harbor
 C.	SOX
 D.	GLBA

-### Question # 24 - During	an	SOC	2	audit,	the	change	management	policies	and	proceduresof	an	organization	are	evaluated.
+### Question # 24 - During	an	SOC	2	audit,	the	change	management	policies	and	procedures of	an	organization	are	evaluated.
 Which	principle	of	the	SOC	2	audit includes	this	evaluation?
 A.	Security
 B.	Privacy
 C.	Processing	integrity